Model minority: Selective immigration

 One possible cause of the higher performance of Asian Americans as a group is that they represent a small population in America so those who are chosen to move to America often come from a selective group of Asians.
 The relative difficulty of emigrating and immigrating into the United States has created a selective nature of the process with the U.S. often choosing the wealthier and more highly educated out of those with less resources, motivation or ability to immigrate.

 Asian Americans are the nation's fastest growing ethnic group due to their high rate of immigration.
 59% of all Asian Americans are foreign born.
 The majority of Asian Americans are either 1st or 2nd generation immigrants, with the Asian-American population increasing from only 980,000 in 1960 to 22.4 million in 2019.
 Due to their high rate of immigration, the Asian American population nearly doubled from 11.9 to 22.4 million in the period between 2000 and 2019 – an 88% increase.
 For reference, the Black population grew by 20% during this span, while there was virtually no change in the White population.

 Asia is a much larger pool of skilled workers as the continent has 4.2 billion people, 60% of the world population.
 This far outnumbers the next two most populous continents of Africa (15% total world population) and Europe (10%).
 82% of Asian American workers in STEM fields were foreign born, as well as 81% of the entirety of the Asian workforce.

 In 2016, Indian and Chinese nationals accounted for 82% of all issued H1-B Visas, a work permit that allows skilled foreign workers to go to the United States and work for American companies.

 As of May 2016, 77% of the 1.2 million international students enrolled in the United States hailed from Asia.

+The Indian immigrant population predominantly comes from higher-caste backgrounds.
+These groups have historically held social, educational, and economic advantages within India, and are more likely to maintain a relatively higher socioeconomic standing after immigrating.
+This continuity of advantage demonstrates how pre-migration caste-based privilege can translate into post-migration class privilege, thereby shaping patterns of integration, mobility, and representation within diaspora communities.